WildcatKSS/gekko-scripts/README.md

 ### Gekko-install
 This script will:
 1. Install the crypto trading bot Gekko and the additional strategie in /usr/local/lib
-1. Edit crontab to run the script gekko-update.sh on a monthly basis
+1. Edit crontab to run a monthly basis an update of the trading bot Gekko and the strategies
-1. Run the script gekko-service.sh
+1. Create a Gekko service and start gekko

 Run the following commands: